Minimal rational graphs admitting a QHD smoothing: Weighted homogeneous singularities -- stars

 \subsection{The degree 4 case}

-Most of the setup stays unchanged in this case; there will still be $4+n$ many curves, the end curves have to go through all points, etc. In addition to the $L_i, S_i$, there will also be some exceptional cusps $\Gamma_i$.
-They intersect the $L_i,S_i$ as do the $C_i^j$, and intersect the $C_i^j$ curves 6 times. \begin{lemma} $X(C_n^\alpha)\not\in\Gamma_i$ for any $i$. \end{lemma} \begin{proof} If this were not the case, they would intersect $7$ times. \end{proof} In the following, we will assume that not all blowups happen next to the leaf as previously, a simple calculation shows, that $C_\ell^1$ has three points (besides the double points of the $C_n^\alpha$ curves of course): its double point denoted $p_d$, and two simple points $p_{s_i}$.
-We fix this notation in this section. \begin{lemma} Every curve after $C_\ell^1$ can have their double points in at most two of the three points $p_d,p_{s_1},p_{s_2}$. \end{lemma} \begin{proof} There are two cases to consider.
+Most of the setup stays unchanged in this case; there will still be $4+n$ many curves, the end curves have to go through all points, etc. In addition to the $L_i, S_i$, there will also be some \textit{exceptional cusps} $\Gamma_i$.
+They intersect the $L_i,S_i$ in the same manner as the $C_i^j$ curves do, and intersect the $C_i^j$ curves 6 times. \begin{lemma} $X(C_n^\alpha)\not\in\Gamma_i$ for any $i$. \end{lemma} \begin{proof} If this were not the case, they would intersect $7$ times. \end{proof} In the following, we will assume that not all blowups happen next to the leaf.
+As in the previous cases, a simple calculation shows, that $C_\ell^1$ has three points (besides the double points of the $C_n^\alpha$ curves of course): its double point denoted $p_d$, and two simple points $p_{s_1}$ and $p_{s_2}$.
+We fix this notation in this section. \begin{lemma} Every curve after $C_\ell^1$ can have its double point at a maximum of two of the three points $p_d,p_{s_1},p_{s_2}$, i.e. \end{lemma} \begin{proof} There are two cases to consider.
 The first curves have their double points at $p_d,p_{s_1}$ or $p_{s_1},p_{s_2}$ and both are similar.
-If there is a curve with double point at $p_d$ besides $C_\ell^1$, it has to miss one of the $p_{s_i}$, say $p_{s_2}$, this means no curve can have its double point at $p_{s_2}$ by Corollary \ref{doublelemma}.
+If there is a curve with double point at $p_d$ besides $C_\ell^1$, it has to miss one of the $p_{s_i}$, say $p_{s_2}$.
+This means no curve can have its double point at $p_{s_2}$ by Corollary \ref{doublelemma}.